AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/createInstance.md

 You can call this operation to create an Elasticsearch instance.

-Before calling the interface, note:
+Before you call the API operation, note that:

 -   Make sure that you have read and understand the billing and pricing standards of Alibaba Cloud Elasticsearch.

     For more information, see [Alibaba Cloud Elasticsearch pricing](https://www.aliyun.com/price/product?spm=a2c4g.11186623.2.7.657d2cbeRoSPCd#/elasticsearch/detail).

 -   Before you create an instance, you must complete real-name verification.

+    .

 ## Debugging